ryangray/zx81-utils/README.md

 Then you can just use: `scr2tap -n pic -o pic.tap pic.scr`

-# tap0auto
+# tapauto

 Yet another ZX Spectrum/TS2068 utility.
-This will take in a tap file and output the same contents to the output but with the auto run feature turned off for all the BASIC programs in the tap file.
+This will show or set the autorun for programs in a .tap file.

 ## Usage

-    tap0auto input_file output_file
-    tap0auto -?
+    tapauto [-i] [-a num] [-b num | -f num] input_file output_file tapauto -?
+Print this help.
+    Options: -i                 Only print info about the autostart -a line_number     Set the autostart line number (-1=none, the default) -b block_number    Block number to modify (>=0, default=1st prog).
+             -f file_number     File number to modify (>=1, default=1st prog).

+Only one program will be modified if a block or file is specified or if autorun is being turned on.
+If a block or file is not specified and autorun is being turned off, then it will be turned off for all program files.
+File numbers start at 1, each composed of two blocks, which start at 0 with even values as the headers.
+The input and output files name can be given as - to use standard I/O.

 This only works on .tap files, so if you have a .tzx file, you need to convert it to a .tap file. `tzxtap` from the [tzxtools][] can be used for this.